riscv-admin/Managed-Runtimes/requirements/barrier_assessment.md

 ## Type 2: Region check
 Sometimes a pointer's src or dst needs to be checked against a table for information about the src or dst's GC state.
+This can be seen in CC read barriers or GenGC write barriers.
 For example, a read barrier for concurrent copy can look like:
 ```
 read: